When

 fiberglass, welding and fabrication, kit assembly, final assembly,

-R&D, wiring, and office staff, with many wearing several hats each
+R&D, wiring, and office staff, with many wearing several hats

 final product is always processed right here.